ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 falling off the radar of "languages to watch" lists such as the [Redmonk language rankings](http://redmonk.com/sogrady/2017/03/17/language-rankings-1-17/).
-This may be unfair.
-These trends may say more about the large initial surge of interest than stagnation or decline; "a hugely popular scientific programing language" almost seems like an oxymoron, after all.
+This may be unfair; these trends may say more about the large initial surge of interest than stagnation or decline.
+"A hugely popular scientific programing language" almost seems like an oxymoron, after all.
 A five-year old language for numerical computing that still hasn't reached 1.0 but has popularity comparable to Rust (which started